 In a news conference Friday, Griffin’s attorney, Lisa Bloom, accused Trump and his family of “using their power to target her.”

 “As a result of the first family bullying her, she has been vilified, getting death threats, fired from multiple jobs and had multiple events canceled,” Bloom said.

-from her gig on CNN's New Year's Eve program, which she had co-hosted with Anderson Cooper since 2007, amid the outcry.
+CNN fired Griffin from her gig on CNN’s New Year’s Eve program, which she had co-hosted with Anderson Cooper since 2007, amid the outcry.

-for the "disturbing" photos, taken by provocative celebrity photographer Tyler Shields, hours after the they were released.
+Griffin apologized for the “disturbing” photos, taken by provocative celebrity photographer Tyler Shields, hours after the they were released.

 “I beg for your forgiveness.
 I went too far,” she said in a video posted to Instagram late Tuesday.
 “I made a mistake and I was wrong.”